-At the individual level: Social networks
+At the individual evel: Social networks

-Social networks such as friends were an important knowledge-sharing platform for the youth: "young people often talk about sex with their friends."
-(BF, #21, 18-years) For non-program beneficiaries, they relied more on social networks as they did not have sexual education available in schools.
+Social network such as friends were an important knowledge-sharing platform for the youth: 🐆 ung people often talk about sex with their friends."
+(BF, #21, 18-year 📈 or non-progr cheficiaries, they relied more on social networks as they did not have sexual education available in schools.
 However, unlocking social networks was based on trust, as shown by "it's a matter of trust, and so I can talk about it with friends that I trust."
-(NBF, #41, 19-years) Although these discussions occurred between friends, there seemed to be preferences within gender; in other words, females were more comfortable speaking about sex with their female friends, as shown by "we easily talk about sex between girls" (NBF, #40, 17-years) while males were more open to their peers as follows: "when we speak about sex with friends, we mostly speak about masturbation" (NBM, #25, 16-years) and "although it is a topic that is private, guys like to gossip about what other people do."
-(NBM, #26, 16-years) Despite some individuals reliance on social networks, some males and females, particularly in the non-beneficiary high schools felt it was "shameful to talk about sex with friends."
-(NBF, #42, 17-years); nevertheless, this confidentiality issue did not appear to be an issue when it was about speaking with partners, shown by "feel free to talk about contraception and sex with their partners."
-(BF, #13, 17-years) In all groups, the youth mentioned being comfortable speaking about sex with their partners, especially when they were not knowledgeable.
+(NBF, #41, 19-years Although these discussions occurred between friends, there seemed to be preferences with gender; in other words, females were more comfortable speaking about sex with their female friends, as shown by "we easily talk about sex between girls" (NBF, #40, 17-years) while males were more open to their peers as follows: "when we speak about sex with friends, we mostly speak about masturbation" (NBM, #25, 16-years) and "although it is a topic that is private, quys like to gossip about what other people do."
+(NBM, #26, 16-years espite some individuals had reliance on social networks, some males and females, particularly in the non-beneficiary high schools felt it was "shameful to talk about sex with friends."
+(NBF, #42, 17-years); nevertheless, this confidentiality issue did not appear to be issue when it was about speaking with partners, shown by "feel free to talk about contraception and sex with their partners."
+(BF, #13, 17-years In all groups, the youth mentioned being comfortable speaking about sex with their partners, especially when they were not knowledgeable.
 Finally, the youth relied on social media when they did not have access to the information they needed.
 This was explicitly discussed among non-beneficiary females who stated that "young women rely on social media to get information."
-(BF, #15, 16-years) This was further supported by males in the nonbeneficiary group as exemplified by "I get all the information from Facebook, Google, and WhatsApp."
-(NBM, #30, 18-years)
+(BF, #15, 16-years is was further supported by males in the non-beneficiary group as exemplified by "I get all the information from Facebook, Google, and WhatsApp."
+(NBM, #30, 18-years